vEdha-varman/Delta_ITask_SysAd/README.md

 The Scheduling is done using crontab.
 _record_ works differently for each troop chief, and other users.

-The Hacker mode also works for me now
+The Hacker mode also works now